As a manager, these are the first steps you will need to follow to hire staff.

 Entering the Job Description

-For detailed instructions on how to enter a job description into the position management system, refer to the
+For detailed instructions on how to enter a job description into Workday, refer to the Knowledge Base.

 Approving a Job Description

 - Currently, Compensation meets twice per week (Mondays and Thursdays) to review newly submitted descriptions.
 If your description is appropriately classified, it should be approved and sent back within a few days.
-If it has not been appropriately classified, it is best to find out before the position is filled and thereby avoid costs and extra work to “fix” the misclassification.
+Compensation may push the position back to the initiator with comments for correction or adjustment.